socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->
 *Keep a log of architectural decisions in a single place that is accessible to the entire team*.

-This can, for instance, be a team-wide source modeling or code repository, a project-wide wiki, or a shared office document (word processor, spreadsheet).
+This log can, for instance, be a team-wide source modeling or code repository, a project-wide wiki, or a shared office document (word processor, spreadsheet).
 As the first decision to be captured, select a *verbosity level* for the decision log:

 - At a minimum, document the decision outcome ("we chose") and provide basic rationale (for instance, in the form of a "because" half sentence).
 - On a medium level of verbosity, use one of the lean *Architectural Decision Record (ADR)* templates such as [MADR](https://github.com/adr/madr), [Y-Statements](http://www.sei.cmu.edu/library/abstracts/presentations/zimmermann-saturn2012.cfm) or [Nygard's ADRs](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).